Antarctic Circle Travel

 South Shetland, Deception Island, Antarctic.
 Chinstrap penguins.
 Photo by Godot13

-Best time to go to Antarctica?
+Best time to go to the Antarctic Circle?

 Best: December, January (summertime, usually -2C to -5C)